tytrusty/stuff-blog/docs/06-10-2025-Super Duper Fast Solvers.md

 ## Something Even Better?

 JGS2 is a good improvement, but there is still clear room for better convergence.
 JGS2's displacement equation makes an assumption that the displacement of the complementary DOFS matches the displacement of the complementary DOFs from the unit perturbation.
 Therefore this can excessively dampen the displacements if the expected displacement of the individual DOFs is far from a unit perturbation.
-If we instead modify this and solve for both the complementary subspace's displacement plus the individual DOF's displacement this would basically give us "optimal" magnitude of dampening (solver will control the amplitude of the complementary displacement).
+If we instead modify this and solve for both the complementary subspace's displacement plus the individual DOF's displacement this would basically give us "optimal" magnitude of damping (solver will control the amplitude of the complementary displacement).

 This can be done by instead solving the coupled block system: